potpiejimmy/dncash-io/README.md

     eb create dncash-io-dev --elb-type application

 This will create a load-balanced auto-scaling EB environment for Node.js.
-The ALB is needed for websockets support.
+The ALB is needed for websockets and SSL support.
+Increase the load balancer's Idle Timeout attribute to a higher value to avoid closing websockets every 60 seconds.

 In the AWS console, create a database in the EB environment configuration (mysql-5.6 is fine), open the security group's inbound rule temporarily to execute the database setup remotely.
 To run the mysql commands given above against the remote DB, add "-h hostname" to the mysql commands:

     mysql -h aws-rds-endpoint-host ...